BareBones-RPG/BareBones-RPG.github.io/README.md

 ## A Boost and Burden Roll

-BareBones uses Boost and Burden.
-Boost is a +1 point die towards the attribute, increasing the number of dice that can be rolled on that turn.
-A Burden imposes a -1 penalty die on a player's roll, depending on what they are wearing or facing a creature's ability.
+BareBones uses **Boost and Burden** .

+- Boost is a +1 point die towards the attribute, increasing the number of dice that can be rolled on that turn.
+- A Burden imposes a -1 penalty die on a player's roll, depending on what they are wearing or facing a creature's ability.

 ### Two-Weapon Fighter Rules: